What is the General Conference of The United Methodist Church?

 The Book of Resolutions contains both the resolutions and policy statements passed by the most recent General Conference and other such statements still considered to represent the official position of The United Methodist Church on that subject.

-— David C. Teel, a Christian educator and freelance writer based in Nashville, Tennessee, is the former academic books editor for Abingdon Press, an imprint of the United Methodist Publishing House.
+— David C. Teel, a Christian educator and freelance writer based in Nashville, Tennessee, is director of laity and spiritual leadership resources for Discipleship Ministries.

 To learn more about the General Conference of The United Methodist Church, check out these resources used in development of this primer: